ClovisL/Mars-data-webpage/README.md

 * Created a flask app that imported and ran the scraping code and stored the returned python dictionary into MongoDB.
 * Created a root route that queries MongoDB and passes the Mars data into an HTML template.
 * Created an index.html file that takes the Mars data dictionary and displays it all in HTML format.

+### To run the app, use a command line to run the app.py file, which will create a localhost.
+Enter the localhost address into a browser window.